 Adversaries may create or modify launch agents to repeatedly execute malicious payloads as part of persistence.
-Per Apple’s developer documentation, when a user logs in, a per-user launchd process is started which loads the parameters for each launch-on-demand user agent from the property list (plist) files found in
+When a user logs in, a per-user launchd process is started which loads the parameters for each launch-on-demand user agent from the property list (.plist) file found in

 ThiefQuest installs a launch item using an embedded encrypted launch agent property list template.
 The plist file is installed in the

 Restrict user's abilities to create Launch Agents with group policy.

 Monitor Launch Agent creation through additional plist files and utilities such as Objective-See’s KnockKnock application.
 Launch Agents also require files on disk for persistence which can also be monitored via other file monitoring applications.

 ProgramArguments key pointing to executables located in the

 /shared folders are in alignment with enterprise policy.
 Ensure all Launch Agents with the